jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

 (1) Without limiting the liability of any person for an offence under the last preceding section, if any offence under that section consists in not doing any sanitary work or in failing to remedy any sanitary defect the medical officer of health may himself cause the work to be done or the defect to be remedied at the expense in all things of the offender.
 (2) All such expenses shall be recoverable as a debt due to the Crown.

-### 74 Medical practitioners to give notice of cases of notifiable disease
+### 74 Health practitioners to give notice of cases of notifiable disease
-(1) Every medical practitioner who has reason to believe that any person professionally attended by him is suffering from a notifiable disease or from any sickness of which the symptoms create a reasonable suspicion that it is a notifiable disease shall—
+(1) Every health practitioner who has reason to believe that any person professionally attended by him is suffering from a notifiable disease or from any sickness of which the symptoms create a reasonable suspicion that it is a notifiable disease shall—
-  (a) in the case of a notifiable infectious disease, forthwith inform the occupier of the premises and every person nursing or in immediate attendance on the patient of the infectious nature of the disease and the precautions to be taken, and forthwith give notices in the prescribed form to the medical officer of health, and, except where the disease is specified in section B of Part 1 of Schedule 1, to the local authority of the district:
+  (a) in the case of a notifiable infectious disease, forthwith inform the occupier of the premises and every person nursing or in immediate attendance on the patient of the infectious nature of the disease and the precautions to be taken, and forthwith give notices in the prescribed form to the medical officer of health, and, if the disease is specified in section A of Part 1 of Schedule 1, to the local authority of the district:
   (b) in the case of a notifiable disease other than a notifiable infectious disease, forthwith give notice in the prescribed form to the medical officer of health.
 (2)
-(3) Every medical practitioner who by post-mortem examination or otherwise becomes aware that any deceased person was affected with a notifiable disease shall forthwith give notice in the prescribed form to the medical officer of health.
+(3) Every health practitioner who by post-mortem examination or otherwise becomes aware that any deceased person was affected with a notifiable disease shall forthwith give notice in the prescribed form to the medical officer of health.
+(3A) A health practitioner who gives notice of a notifiable disease under subsection (1) or (3) must not disclose identifying information of the patient or deceased person if the disease is specified in section C of Part 1 of Schedule 1.
+(3B) Despite subsection (3A), a medical officer of health may require a health practitioner to disclose identifying information of the patient or deceased person if disclosure of the identifying information is necessary to respond effectively to a public health risk.
+(3C) In this section and section 74AA, identifying information, in relation to a person, means— (a) the person’s name, address, and place of work or education; and (b) any other information required by regulations made under this Act.
-(4) Every medical practitioner commits an offence against this Act who fails to comply with the requirements of this section.
+(4) Every health practitioner commits an offence against this Act who fails to comply with the requirements of this section.
 (5)

 ### 74AA Medical laboratories to give notice of cases of notifiable disease
 (1) The person in charge of a medical laboratory must take all reasonably practicable steps to ensure that there are in place in it efficient systems for reporting to him or her (or to any other person for the time being in charge of it) the results of a test or other procedure undertaken in it that indicate that a person or thing is, has been, or may be or have been, infected with a notifiable disease.
 (2) The person for the time being in charge of a medical laboratory to whom results are reported under subsection (1) (or who himself or herself becomes aware of results of a kind to which that subsection applies) must immediately tell the health practitioner for whom the test or other procedure concerned was undertaken, and the medical officer of health, of the infectious nature of the disease concerned.
+(2A) A person in charge of a medical laboratory who gives notice of a notifiable disease under subsection (2) must not disclose identifying information of a person who is, or has been, or may be or may have been, infected with a disease specified in section C of Part 1 of Schedule 1.
+(2B) Despite subsection (2A), a medical officer of health may require a person in charge of a medical laboratory to disclose identifying information of the person who is, or has been, or may be or may have been, infected with a disease if disclosure of the identifying information is necessary to respond effectively to a public health risk.
 (3) A person who fails to comply with subsection (2)— (a) commits an offence against this Act; and
   (b) is liable on conviction to a fine not exceeding $10,000 and, if the offence is a continuing one, to a further fine not exceeding $500 for every day on which it has continued.